SSU Forum/GraSPP Research Seminar “The Hiroshima G7 Summit: Significance, Security, and Japanese Leadership”

 *The forum is organized by subsidies from the Ministry of Foreign Affairs of Japan.

 On May 26, the Security Studies Unit (SSU) of the Institute of Future Initiatives invited Dr. Tristen Naylor, Assistant Professor in History and Politics at the University of Cambridge, to give a presentation on the G7 Hiroshima Summit.
-Following Professor Naylor’s keynote speech, Professor Yee Kuang Heng (Graduate School of Public Policy, University of Tokyo) was originally scheduled to serve as the discussant, but as he was unable to join the seminar, his questions were read by the moderator and Associate Professor Ryo Sahashi (Institute for Advanced Studies on Asia, University of Tokyo) joined the panel as the discussant.
+Following Professor Naylor’s keynote speech, Professor Yee Kuang Heng (Graduate School of Public Policy, the University of Tokyo) was originally scheduled to serve as the discussant, but as he was unable to join the seminar, his questions were read by the moderator and Associate Professor Ryo Sahashi (Institute for Advanced Studies on Asia, the University of Tokyo) joined the panel as the discussant.
 Associate Professor Naosuke Mukoyama (Institute for Future Initiatives) moderated the seminar.

 Professor Naylor began his presentation by asking whether the G7 still matters and whether the Hiroshima Summit matters.
 Answering those questions, he said that the G7 still has significance and that the Hiroshima Summit in particular was a historic event to be remembered as a pivotal moment even five or ten years from now.
 Professor Naylor first briefly reviewed the history of the G7 since its creation in 1975, explaining the breakdown of the member countries and the nature of the meeting.